galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/admin/config-components.md

 ---
 layout: sidebar-starter
-title: Configuration of the geocoding components
+title: Integration and configuration of the geocoding components
 categories: starter
-permalink: /config-components
+permalink: /components-integration
 lang: en
-ref: config-components
+ref: components-integration
 ---

 # Configuration of the geocoding components